dunhamsj/dunhamsj/README.md

+### Hi there 👋

 ![Header](https://raw.githubusercontent.com/dunhamsj/dunhamsj/main/images/banner.png)

-### Hi there 👋
-I'm currently helping to develop a module to solve the general relativistic hydrodynamics equations using discontinuous Galerkin methods for [thornado](https://www.github.com/endeve/thornado).
+My name is Sam and I'm a sixth year PhD Candidate at Vanderbilt University in the department of Physics and Astronomy.
+I'm currently helping to develop a module to solve the general relativistic hydrodynamics equations using discontinuous Galerkin methods for [thornado](https://www.github.com/endeve/thornado), with the primary goal of simulating core-collapse supernovae.
 This includes adapting the capabilities of [AMReX](https://www.github.com/AMReX-Codes/amrex) to work with DG methods.
-See my personal website [here](https://www.samueljdunham.com).

-Check out my socials:
+See my personal website [here](https://www.samueljdunham.com), and check out my socials:
 <p align="center">

   <a href="https://www.linkedin.com/in/samueljdunham/">